 International momentum to address the use of explosive weapon in populated areas has built over the past decade.
-Nearly 100 states (see the map above, and a full list below), several multilateral organisations, and consecutive UN Secretary-Generals and other high-level UN officials, have expressed concern, against the backdrop of stark examples of humanitarian harm.
+Over 100 states (see the map above, and a full list below), several multilateral organisations, and consecutive UN Secretary-Generals and other high-level UN officials, have expressed concern, against the backdrop of stark examples of humanitarian harm.

 INEW urges immediate action to address this pressing issue, and supports a package of actions at the national and international level to address this pattern of harm, including:

 - Development of operational policies and procedures to stop the use of explosive weapons with wide area effects in populated areas

 - Building a community of practice, including through regular meetings to discuss the issue and progress towards reducing humanitarian harm.

 - Providing assistance to victims, survivors and affected communities

 - Enabling humanitarian and protection measures